 Frankly, it is again weak, unless backed up with some form of more credible evidence, like a video.
 I won’t waste your time going over an example already provided.

 When I speak of an assertion, I speak specifically of a claim of something that is evidence for something else.

 This sort of reasoning is nothing if not silly.
-Even if these things were clearly eveidence for a god, they are still not evidence for a particular deity.
-This particular brand of ‘evidence’ definitly qualifies as ‘not evidence’ even if most of the rest we have mentioned do.
+Even if these things were clearly evidence for a god, they are still not evidence for a particular deity.
+This particular brand of ‘evidence’ definitely qualifies as ‘not evidence’ even if most of the rest we have mentioned do.

 There are some logical arguments, like the Kalam, but this relies on gaps in knowledge, presupposition, induction, and frankly isn’t convincing.